-5. In-Season Actions
+6. In-Season Actions

-- (1) The Commission is authorized to establish or modify regulations during the season after determining that such action: - (a) will not result in exceeding the catch limit established preseason for each regulatory area; - (b) is consistent with the Convention between Canada and the United States of America for the Preservation of the Halibut Fishery of the Northern Pacific Ocean and Bering Sea, and applicable domestic law of either Canada or the United States; and - (c) is consistent, to the maximum extent practicable, with any domestic catch sharing plans or other domestic allocation programs developed by the United States or Canadian governments. - (2) In-season actions may include, but are not limited to, establishment or modification of the following: - (a) closed areas; - (b) fishing periods; - (c) fishing period limits; - (d) gear restrictions; - (e) recreational bag limits; - (f) size limits; or - (g) vessel clearances. - (3) In-season changes will be effective at the time and date specified by the Commission. - (4) The Commission will announce in-season actions under this section by providing notice to major halibut processors; Federal, State, United States treaty Indian, and Provincial fishery officials; and the media.
+- (1) The Commission is authorized to establish or modify regulations during the season after determining that such action: - (a) will not result in exceeding the catch limit established preseason for each IPHC Regulatory Area; - (b) is consistent with the Convention between Canada and the United States of America for the Preservation of the Halibut Fishery of the Northern Pacific Ocean and Bering Sea, and applicable domestic law of either Canada or the United States of America; and - (c) is consistent, to the maximum extent practicable, with any domestic catch sharing plans or other domestic allocation programs developed by the governments of Canada or the United States of America. - (2) In-season actions may include, but are not limited to, establishment or modification of the following: - (a) closed areas; - (b) fishing periods; - (c) fishing period limits; - (d) gear restrictions; - (e) recreational bag limits; - (f) size limits; or - (g) vessel clearances. - (3) In-season changes will be effective at the time and date specified by the Commission. - (4) The Commission will announce in-season actions under this section by providing notice to major Pacific halibut processors; Federal, State, United States treaty Indian, and Provincial fishery officials; and the media.

-6. Regulatory Areas
+7. Regulatory Areas

-The following areas shall be regulatory areas (see Figure 1) for the purposes of the Convention:
+The following areas shall be IPHC Regulatory Areas (see Figure 1) for the purposes of the Convention: